IRodriguez13/IR0/tests/README.md

 ## English

 ### Overview
-The Tests Subsystem provides comprehensive testing infrastructure for the IR0 kernel.
+The Tests Subsystem provides a testing framework for the IR0 kernel.
 It includes unit tests, integration tests, performance tests, and automated test suites that validate kernel functionality, stability, and performance across different architectures and configurations.

 ### Key Components